 |25 mg single-use prefilled syringe||Carton of 4||NDC 58406-455-04|

+Enbrel should be refrigerated at 36°F to 46°F (2°C to 8°C).
 Do not use Enbrel beyond the expiration date stamped on the carton or barrel label.
-Enbrel must be refrigerated at 2° to 8°C (36° to 46°F).
-DO NOT FREEZE.
-Keep the product in the original carton to protect from light until the time of use.
-Do not shake.
+DO NOT SHAKE.
+Store Enbrel in the original carton to protect from light or physical damage.

 Enbrel multiple-use vial is supplied in a carton containing four dose trays.
 Each dose tray contains one 25 mg vial of etanercept, one diluent syringe (1 mL Sterile Bacteriostatic Water for Injection, USP, containing 0.9% benzyl alcohol), one 27-gauge ½-inch needle, one vial adapter, and one plunger.
 Each carton contains four “Mixing Date:” stickers.